exercism/pyret/docs/TESTS.md

 3
 ```

-A label can also be used:
+You can also use a label with using `spy`:

 ```pyret
 fun add-two-numbers(number1, number2):